 The combination of the Reinsurance Program and Georgia Access is estimated to attract more enrollment into the market.
 The impact is estimated to improve the overall individual market population health and, therefore, overall market premiums.
-Premiums are estimated to decrease statewide by approximately 13.5% compared to the baseline Without Waiver scenario in PY 22.
+Premiums are estimated to decrease statewide by approximately 10.2% in PY 2022 and 13.8% in PY 2023 compared to the baseline Without Waiver scenario.
 As described in Section 5.2, premium impact may vary based on actual market conditions, but the combination of reinsurance and Georgia Access under each modeled scenario improves affordability (i.e. lowers overall premiums).